rua109/create-react-app/packages/create-react-native-lib/templates/common/README.md

 - The library package in the root directory.
 - An example app in the `example/` directory.
+- A react17 compat app in `example-react17/` directory.

 The example app is an expo app, and launches storybook.